Atlas975/Notes/SoftwareEngineering/Concurrency.md

 ## Atomic code
 - Code that is executed indivisibly from that of other threads trying to execute the same code
 - One way to avoid race conditions is to make critical sections atomic
-- This can also be achieved with **mutual exclusion** which ensures only one thread can access a critical section at a time, in  [[Java_language]] this is done by adding the synchronized signature to a method
+- This can also be achieved with **mutual exclusion** which ensures only one thread can access a critical section at a time, in  [[Java_language]] this is done by adding the synchronised signature to a method
 - **Locks** are also a mechanism for ensuring mutual exclusion
 - Example without race condition: